Syllabus: Economics of Sustainability

 Course Description

-The Economics of Sustainability takes up the challenge of working out an ethical and strategic analysis upon which to base business models and practices, civic action, and public policy, incorporating the Triple Bottom Line.
-The global economy, a robust engine of change, must generate world sustainability rather than amplify entropy or indulge narrow interests.
-This challenge must include but transcend notions of a green economy and must extend its principles globally and inclusively.
+The Business of Sustainability takes up the challenge of working out an ethical and strategic analysis upon which to base business models and practices, civic action, and public policy, incorporating the Triple Bottom Line.
+Operational organizational, investment, practical, and analytical skills and methods must extend to industries and firms as they shift to an era of sustainability.

 Goals

-The purpose of Economics of Sustainability is to provide sustainers an overview of how economics might appropriately and ethically enhance world sustainability.
+The purpose of Business of Sustainability is to provide stakeholders an overview of how economics and business might appropriately and ethically enhance world sustainability.
 Two goals guide our course for its students:

-1. You must discover and demonstrate ways to think practically and strategically about the interactions of economics and sustainability.
-Such thinking must be grounded in Economics of Sustainability.
+1. You must discover and demonstrate ways to think practically and strategically about the interactions of economics and sustainability at the macro- and the micro-level of analysis.
+Such thinking must be grounded in the Business of Sustainability.

-2. You must contribute a research project demonstrating how to promote the economics of sustainability.
+2. You must contribute a research project demonstrating how to promote the business of sustainability.
+That is, you should make economic principles of sustainability practicable to your life and career.

 Books and Resources